MakeSchool-Tutorials/Makestagram-Swift-V3/P4-Setup-App-Structure/content.md

 As we think about architecture, one of the most important points to remember is to break the functionality of our code into layers that are independent can be re-used.

-In our project, we'll be using a very common architectural design called Model View Controller, or MVC for short.
+In our project, we'll be using a very common architectural design called _Model View Controller_, or MVC for short.
 We will separate our code into the following:

 - **Models** store and represent data
 - **Views** display the data as UI to the user